Start My Answer

 Why is JPMCB on my credit report?

-If, at first, you are not sure if you have a Chase Bank credit card, recheck your wallet.
-Not all JPMCB credit cards are Chase branded.
+If you are unsure if you have a Chase Bank credit card, recheck your wallet.
+Not all JPMCB credit cards are Chase-branded.
 Additionally, the bank keeps introducing new cards into the market.
 JPMCB accounts are associated with having any of the following credit cards:

 • Slate Edge℠ credit card